turingschool/md_launch_curriculum/Mod2/Lessons/Week2/TDD.md

 ## Types of Tests

 When writing a program, you will likely have smaller methods that support each other to create greater functionality.
 Often, these might be wrapped in some kind of runner method, or chained together for a grand result.
-The tests for these methods are actually different kinds of tests.
+The tests for these methods are different kinds of tests.
 There are four commonly referred to types of tests that build upon each other:

 * Programmer-centric:
     * **Unit Test** - tests one component (method) in isolation.